apache/www-site/content/foundation/marks/pmcs.md

 logo on them, ensure you mention "... and the Project logo are trademarks..." in the attribution.

-  - Projects may choose to use the Apache feather in their logo.
+  - Projects must not use the Apache feather in their logo.
 For details on the proper [Apache visual identity and feather graphics][3], please work with press@.

 # Powered By...
 Logos  {#poweredby}